 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published July 17, 1977.

 In the long ago days of Hudson River steamboating, almost every city and larger village along the river had its own steamboat line to New York.
 Each line would have at least two boats to maintain daily service — each boat going down one day and back the next.

 The steamers of the lines north of Newburgh were known as night boats, since they usually departed in the late afternoon or early evening and arrived at their destination in the early morning.
 All would carry freight on their main decks, and on the deck above were staterooms which offered sleeping accommodations for passengers.

 Generally, travelling on the night boats was an extremely pleasant way to make a journey to or from New York.
 The river was always attractive in the evening and almost always one could count on a good night’s sleep.
 The exceptions were when the steamer ran into fog and the pilot had to blow the boat’s whistle, or if one had a stateroom right next to the paddle wheels.

 Saugerties was one of those towns that had its own steamboat service.
 The company’s name was the Saugerties and New York Steamboat Company and it was operated by mostly hometown men.
 During its last 20 years or so of service it was promoted (and known) to the travelling public as the Saugerties Evening Line.